hemi93/quick-ecs/README.md

 - Injecting Dependencies into your Systems
 - Lifecycle methods for Systems (init, preUpdate, update) that allow for easy setup
-- You can define any combination of Components for System at startup
+- You can define any combination of Components for System
 - Minimal amount of package dependencies (which is planned to be reduced to 0)
-- Tiny, less than 8 kB packed!
+- Lightweight and simple
 - Supports method chaining for convenient entity manipulation
+- Provides TS typings for easier and safer development

 ## Installation